Terry Allen (country singer): Music

-Allen began his musical career learning to play piano from his mother, Pauline Pierce Allen, who was a professional piano player.
-In 1962, while in High School, he wrote his first song, "Red Bird", which he would go on to perform live on Shindig! in 1965, and recorded on his 1980 album, Smokin' the Dummy.
+Allen first learned to play piano from his mother, Pauline Pierce Allen, a professional musician.
+In 1962, while in high school, he wrote his first song, "Red Bird", which he would go on to perform live on Shindig! in 1965, and record for his 1980 album Smokin' the Dummy.

-In 1975, Allen released his debut, art-country album, Juarez, which is considered "one of the greatest concept albums of all time" according to PopMatters while Rolling Stone called it an "outlaw classic".
+In 1975, Allen released his debut art-country album, Juarez, which is considered "one of the greatest concept albums of all time" according to PopMatters.
+Rolling Stone later called it an "outlaw classic".

-The 1979 follow up, was the groundbreaking, Lubbock (On Everything).
-His deeply moving and satirical lyrics capture his complex memory of growing up in his hometown of Lubbock, Texas.
+Allen's 1979 follow up was the groundbreaking Lubbock (On Everything).
+The songwriter's deeply moving and satirical lyrics capture his complex memory of growing up in his hometown of Lubbock.
 According to AllMusic, Lubbock (On Everything) is "one of the finest country albums of all time" and a progenitor of the alt-country movement.
-His song "New Delhi Freight Train", from Lubbock (On Everything), was first recorded by Little Feat in 1977 on their album, Time Loves a Hero.
-Guy Clark says, "It's such an interesting piece of work...
-It's the juxtaposition of the song."
+One of the songs, "New Delhi Freight Train", was first recorded by Little Feat and appears on their 1977 album Time Loves a Hero.
+Guy Clark said of the song, "It's such an interesting piece of work.
+It’s really fun to play.
+The music, it’s really nice.
+But it's the juxtaposition of the song."

-In 1980, Allen released, Smokin' the Dummy, which he recorded with the Panhandle Mystery Band.
+In 1980, Allen released Smokin' the Dummy, recorded with the Panhandle Mystery Band.

-His 1983 album, Bloodlines, includes one of his most well-known songs, "Gimme a Ride to Heaven Boy", which [includes] themes of hitchhiking and the road.
+His 1983 album Bloodlines includes one of his better-known songs, "Gimme a Ride to Heaven Boy", the tale of a driver who picks up a hitchhiker on the road one night who claims to be Jesus Christ.

-In 1986, he collaborated with David Byrne on the soundtrack for Byrne's movie, True Stories.
+In 1986, Allen collaborated with director David Byrne on the soundtrack for the film True Stories.

-Over the span of a decade (1985-1995), Allen released several avant-garde albums, Pedal Steal, Amerasia and Chippy (a collaboration with Joe Ely, Butch Hancock, Robert Earl Keen, Wayne Hancock), which crossover to visual, theatrical and musical medium interpretations.
+Over the following decade (1985-1995), Allen released a series of albums with avant-garde elements, as companions to visual art, theatrical and musical projects – Pedal Steal, Amerasia and Chippy (the latter also the soundtrack of a stage play in collaboration with Joe Ely, Butch Hancock, Robert Earl Keen and Wayne Hancock).

-In 1996, he released the country album, Human Remains, which features guest spots from David Byrne, Joe Ely, Charlie and Will Sexton and Lucinda Williams.
+In 1996, he released the country album Human Remains, which features guests including David Byrne, Joe Ely, Charlie and Will Sexton and Lucinda Williams.

-In 2007, Allen did a guest spot on the track "Ghost of Travelin' Jones" on Ryan Bingham's album, Mescalito.
+In 2007, Allen appeared on the track "Ghost of Travelin' Jones" on Ryan Bingham's album Mescalito.

-Allen's 2013 album, Bottom of the World, features his Guy Clark co-write, "Queenie's Song", inspired by the death of his dog.
+Allen's 2013 album Bottom of the World features "Queenie's Song", inspired by the death of his dog and co-written with Guy Clark.

+Personal life

+Allen has two children, Bukka and Bale Creek.